Léa Pool: Awards and accolades

 Léa Pool has won several awards, both from the press and the public.
 In 1984, La femme de l’hôtel was awarded the Best Canadian Feature Film at the Toronto International Film Festival.
 In 1986 she received the Audience Award for Anne Trister at the International Women's Film Festival in Créteil, and Best Feature Film at the Paris Lesbian and Feminist Film Festival, both in France.
 In addition, in 1988, Pool won three awards for À corps perdu, Emporte-moi, and the documentary on Gabrielle Roy.
 In 2001, Pool received the Jutra Award for Lost and Delirious.
 In 2006, Pool received the Prix Albert-Tessier.
 From 2002 to 2014, Pool won 14 awards and in 2017 accepted the Vancouver Women in Film and Television Artistic Merit Award at Vancouver International Film Festival.

+In 2025 she was named by Québec Cinéma as the recipient of its annual Tribute Award at the 27th Quebec Cinema Awards.